Neurologic complications are often overlooked

 It is alarming that so little is known about how to assess and treat neurologic complications.

-More confounding to me is that even less attention has been paid to the neurologic features that plague the majority of us: “brain fog”, headaches, and dysautonomia (33).
+More confounding is that the least attention is paid to the neurologic features that plague the majority with Sjogren's: “brain fog”, headaches, and dysautonomia (33).

 We deserve better!